SolidGeek/VescUart/README.md

 Added CAN BUS support to all methods, and additional features.
 Maintaining backwards compatibility where possible so it should be a drop-in replacement for SolidGeek/VescUart@develop which this was forked from.

+Note: You can't use a CAN bus ID of 0 for this library (we use this to refer to the local device), so start numbering at 1.

 ## Usage

 Initialize VescUart class and select Serial port for UART communication.